The sample complexity of multi-reference alignment: Fundamental limitations

 Since observations in the MRA model~\eqref{eq:MRA:model} are invariant under a global cyclic shift, one may only identify $\theta$ up to such a global shift.
 To account for this fact, it is natural to employ the following shift-invariant distance between vectors $\theta, \tau \in \R^d$:

-By applying an independent and uniform random cyclic shift to each observation, we can always reduce the MRA model to the case where $\ell_1, \ldots, \ell_n$ are drawn i.i.d.\ uniformly from $[d]$.
-In this case, the distribution of $y$ in~\eqref{eq:MRA:model} is a uniform mixture of the $d$ Gaussian distributions $\NNN(\theta, \sigma^2 I), \dots, \NNN(R_{d-1}\theta, \sigma^2 I)$.
+As noted in Section~\ref{sec:intro} above, by applying an independent and uniform random cyclic shift to each observation, we can always reduce the MRA model to the case where $\ell_1, \ldots, \ell_n$ are drawn i.i.d.\ uniformly from $[d]$.
+In this case, the distribution of $y$ in~\eqref{eq:MRA:model} is a uniform mixture of the $d$ Gaussian distributions $\NNN(\theta, \sigma^2 I_d), \dots, \NNN(R_{d-1}\theta, \sigma^2 I_d)$.
 If $y$ is generated according to this distribution, we call it a ``sample from MRA with signal $\theta$.''
 The statistical properties of this Gaussian mixture are analyzed in~\cite{BandeiraRigolletWeed17_MRA}.

-If $\sigma$ is small---that is, if the $\SNR$ is sufficiently large---then the signals can be aligned (for example, via the synchronization approach~\cite{ASinger_2011_angsync}), and therefore $\theta$ can be estimated accurately on the basis of $n$ samples from MRA with signal $\theta$ as long as $n \geq C_d /\SNR$ for some constant $C_d$.
+If $\sigma$ is small---that is, if the $\SNR$ is sufficiently large---then the signals can be aligned (for example, via the synchronization approach~\cite{ASinger_2011_angsync}), and therefore $\theta$ can be estimated accurately on the basis of $n$ samples from MRA with signal $\theta$ as long as $n \geq C /\SNR$ for some constant $C$.
 This is the same dependence that would be expected in the absence of shifts.
-Strikingly, the situation in the high-noise regime (when the $\SNR$ is low) is very different: estimation is impossible unless $n \geq C_d /\SNR^3$ for some constant $C_d$ that depends on $d$.
+Strikingly, the situation in the high-noise regime (when the $\SNR$ is low) is very different: estimation is impossible unless $n \geq C /\SNR^3$ for some constant $C$.